Composing your paper

 - Suggestion: light text on a dark background is far better to the eyes of your audience.

-- As many people will be using the conference wifi, please keep inclusion of online sources/audio/video to a minimum.
+- As many people will be using the conference wifi, please limit the use of online sources (audio/video) to an absolute minimum.
 In case you want to include sound and/or links to online sources, we recommend you to test these well before your session starts.
 We also recommend you to have an alternative presentation ready in case included links/audio/video does not appear to work properly.

 - In case you have specific reasons to present from your own laptop, please inform our staff well in time.
 In most cases you will need a VGA connection or adapter to VGA connector